Terminology

 Session

-A session is anytime Chrome is actively running and connected to.
-Browserless automatically queues up to twice your concurrency limit, allowing traffic bursts without code changes—simply continue using puppeteer.connect() and requests will queue when capacity is reached.
+A session represents an active, connected Chrome instance.
+Browserless automatically queues up to twice your concurrency limit, allowing traffic bursts without code changes.
+Continue using puppeteer.connect() and requests queue when capacity is reached.

 To handle higher session volumes, you can scale up your worker size or deploy additional worker instances.